 Wish you had a chill friend who could fill you in on the Sunset Strip’s back story?
 Jon D’Amico of Rock N’ Walk Tours has lived and worked on the Sunset Strip for 25 years, as a musician and behind the scenes.
-He shares the storied history and his personal perspective as he takes you walking or jogging from site to site.
+He shares the storied history and his personal perspective as he takes you walking from site to site.

 If “La La Land” ranks as one of your favorite flicks, you definitely need to take a La La Land Luxury Tour, offered by Green Lux Ride.
 You’ll be picked up and dropped off at your home or hotel and you’ll ride in a Tesla Model S. There are three versions of the tour, from a three-hour excursion to an all-day event.

 Another superb option is Bikes and Hikes LA.
 Routes are designed to bypass traffic so you can explore the most beautiful parts of the city.